 When Elon Musk tweets about traffic inefficiencies, people listen—including a team of 60 highly motivated students from the Technical University of Munich (TUM).
 Their team, called TUM Boring, are creating the world’s fastest tunnel boring machine, a step toward disrupting the future of transportation.

-Founded in 2016 by Elon Musk, The Boring Company’s mission is to solve today’s most pressing transportation problems by creating tunnels bored into the ground.
+Founded in 2016 by Elon Musk, The Boring Company’s mission is to solve today’s most pressing transportation problems by creating “boring tunnels” using advanced drilling techniques.
 This has inspired designers and engineers around the world, throwing down a gauntlet: the Not-a-Boring Competition, which challenges teams to come up with innovative tunneling solutions.

 The TUM Boring team is anything but boring—collectively and as individuals.
 Haokun Zheng, one of five leads largely responsible for project operations, is a 20-year-old student beginning the third and final year of his bachelor’s degree in computer science, specializing in informatics.
 Here, he shares the team’s accomplishments, their experience engineering the boring machine, and what lies ahead.

-How did you first get involved with this competition?
+How did you first get involved in the Not-a-Boring competition?